integrations-Polygon/zkevm-bridge-maticjs-demo/README.md

 2. **Claim deposited Root Token on L2 zkEVM bridge.**

    - After depositing on L1, use this to claim the equivalent amount on L2 by providing the child token address and the transaction hash of your L1 deposit.
+   - This operation is not required as there is an auto claim mechanism in place.

 3. **Withdraw Child Token on L2 zkEVM bridge.**